-When it comes to selling your home, naturally you’ll want to ensure that you sell it within a reasonable timeframe – and for the best price possible.
-Staging a home for quick sale can be an effective tool to attract as many home buyers as possible.
+When it comes to selling your home, naturally you’ll want to ensure that you sell it within a reasonable timeframe –and for the best price possible.

 While the market is the main factor that will dictate the price and the timeframe in which you’re able to sell the property, there’s something else that you can do to help give your home a significant competitive edge.